abhisheks008/ML-Crate/Stress Detection/README.md

 since this is a regression problem so regression algorithms are used-

 Decision Tree Regression= gives the highest accuracy

-K Nearest Neighbors Regression=
+K Nearest Neighbors Regression= concept of proximity

-Support Regression= improved version of regularization with L2 regularization
+Support Regression= concept of SVM

 LIBRARIES NEEDED